Market socialism

+Real-world attempts to create market socialist economies have only partially implemented the measures envisioned by its theorists, but the term has sometimes been used to describe the results of various attempts at liberalization in the Eastern Bloc including Hungary's New Economic Mechanism, the economy of Yugoslavia, Soviet perestroika, and the economic reforms of China, as well as Lenin's New Economic Policy.

 Theoretical history

 Classical economics

 The key theoretical basis for market socialism is the negation of the underlying expropriation of surplus value present in other modes of production.
 Socialist theories that favored the market date back to the Ricardian socialists and anarchist economists, who advocated a free market combined with public ownership or mutual ownership of the means of production.

 Proponents of early market socialism include the Ricardian socialist economists, the classical liberal philosopher John Stuart Mill and the anarchist philosopher Pierre-Joseph Proudhon.
 These models of socialism entailed perfecting or improving the market mechanism and free price system by removing distortions caused by exploitation, private property and alienated labor.

 This form of market socialism has been termed free-market socialism because it does not involve planners.